tnichols217/notes/APBiology/2/Notes/Projects/Ribosomes.md

 - why your organelle is important for survival of the organism
 - detailed about the jobs it performs
 - quotes from doctors or other experts
-- can you find dramatic pictures and examples?
-Can you explain what life would be like without your organelle?
-Can you make campaign promises – what will you guarantee life will be like with your organelle as the most important?
+- find dramatic pictures and examples
+- make campaign promises – what will you guarantee life will be like with your organelle as the most important?